-PLEASE NOTE: IN ORDER TO ENSURE THAT ADEQUATE BANDWIDTH IS AVAILABLE TO OPERATE THE CAMERAS PLEASE DO NOT LEAVE THE CAMERAS RUNNING IN THE BACKGROUND ON YOUR COMPUTER UNLESS YOU ARE ACTIVELY ENGAGED IN VIEWING THEM.
+PLEASE NOTE: IN ORDER TO ENSURE THAT ADEQUATE BANDWIDTH IS AVAILABLE TO OPERATE Cameras 1 and 5, PLEASE DO NOT LEAVE THE CAMERAS RUNNING IN THE BACKGROUND ON YOUR COMPUTER UNLESS YOU ARE ACTIVELY ENGAGED IN VIEWING THEM.

 Exposure to the elements means that all cameras will from time to time be fouled.
 We make an effort to keep them clean, however the underwater one requires a dive every week in the summer to keep the brownish diatoms from growing on the housing.

 We have limited band-wave as we have to send the signal from the island by microwave, Occasionally you may get a message that the camera is busy, meaning that the maximum number of people are viewing… Just keep checking every few minutes in order to get on.
 Be sure to visit the Flickr pages of Pam Birley of the U.K. for almost daily photos from these remote controlled cameras.